EshaanVSaxena/gcc-lowcoder/README.md

         - Choose a IP Range
         - Private Google Access: On
         - Flow Logs: Off
-        - In the subnet setting turn on Private Google Access (it is necessary to enable this setting otherwise the cloud run services will not be able to communicate with one another)
+        - In the subnet, setting turn on Private Google Access (it is necessary to enable this setting otherwise the cloud-run services will not be able to communicate with one another)
-            - This will be in the Edit subnet section is using a custom subnet creation mode
+            - This will be in the Edit subnet section using a custom subnet creation mode
-            - If subnet creation mode is automatic then you will have to go to the region of your VPCnetwork and enable the Private Google Access setting from there once the VPCis created.
+            - If the subnet creation mode is automatic, you will have to go to the region of your VPC network and enable the Private Google Access setting from there once the VPC is created.

 ![VPC Network Setup.JPG](https://github.com/lmt-ventures/GCC-Lowcoder-Setup/blob/2cf8a390724968a9864b8c9967018d565502f89b/VPC%20Network%20Setup.JPG)

 ## Creating a Serverless VPC Access Connector
 1. In the VPC Network, create a Connector
-    - Enable serverless vpc access API
+    - Enable serverless VPC access API
 2. Create a Serverless VPC Connector
     - Name the Serverless VPC Connector
     - Choose the same region as the VPC Network